IseLein/ncmisr/src/content/blog/heart-of-the-scientist.md

 heroImage: '../../assets/BERCKHEYDE1.png'
 heroAlt: 'Interior of the St Bavo Church at Haarlem - BERCKHEYDE, Job Adriaensz'
 scientist: 'The Bamboozled Doctor'
-tool: Now you see me, now you don\'t
+tool: Now you see me, now you don't
 ---